If you prefer reading in PDF or paper format, you can download our brochure here. Or simply continue reading afterwards.

 Although seasonally influenced, styles and their prices frequently change in the trade with textile articles during the course of the season.
 Therefore, current (print) catalogues and price lists are mostly in short supply.
 In addition, there is one aspect that is particularly important for textile finishers: the core business of these dealer clientele is to sell comprehensively finished outfits to companies and end customers.
 Gröner has come up with something special for textile finishers: A catalogue configurator with which individually designed, printable catalogues in PDF format can be created in the simplest way.
 All you need to use the catalogue generator is a web browser and a customer account on the Gröner B2B platform.
 Using drag&drop, a registered retailer selects from the current range of textiles which categories and styles he would like to offer to one of his end customers - for example sweatshirts, T-shirts and caps.
 In addition, the retailer uploads his own cover sheet for the catalogue that is currently being created.
 The retailer now determines the percentage surcharge on his purchase prices for the articles included in the catalogue.
 A hit list, which was created by filtering by category (e.g. "T-shirts"), brand grammage color, can also be derived as a catalog, for example for end customers of the retailer who already want to receive a specific offer.
 It couldn't be faster!
 My Catalog was realized on the basis of the ICONPARC Database Publishing solution.
 Within seconds, the configured catalogues can be output as web or printable PDF files and made available to a specific customer or any number of customers of a Gröner purchasing retailer.
 A catalogue with over 100,000 articles on 440 pages is generated in just two and a half minutes.

-Up to now we have mainly dealt with the specific FRONTEND of the Gröner B2B e-Business platform, but now we are going to focus on the BACKEND: This has a standardized look&feel as well as a comprehensive operating and authorization system, which is used by all ICONPARC customers.
+Up to now we have mainly dealt with the specific FRONTEND of the Gröner B2B e-Commerce platform, but now we are going to focus on the BACKEND: This has a standardized look&feel as well as a comprehensive operating and authorization system, which is used by all ICONPARC customers.
 Functionally, many components are already integrated and "thought through" with practical functionality - for example about 300 assistants for different maintenance processes.
 On this basis, the customization is carried out with regard to the individual requirements of each ICONPARC customer.

-On the following pages we introduce the BACKEND, which is the largest part of an B2B E-Business platform.
+On the following pages we introduce the BACKEND, which is the largest part of an B2B E-Commerce platform.
 All modules are seamlessly integrated, which also applies to the FRONTEND.
 This has the advantage that all solution components interact efficiently, effectively and free of media breaks.

 which contain over 15,000 features, 300 assistants, 30 reports, 30 search systems, 20 detailed views and 45 job schedulers.